-there doesn't seem like a lot of production going on, there doesn't seem like there's a lot of decisions being made, and it's because they were so good at making records.
-But Joni is such an incredible singer - no-one can sing like that; you can try but you can't.
+"Carey" is like a journey.
+It's so personal, so intimate, so free, so independent - and very cleverly produced.
+There's this really unique way that '70s guys produce records, where there doesn't seem like a lot of production going on, there doesn't seem like there's a lot of decisions being made, and it's because they were so good at making records.
+But Joni is such an incredible singer - no-one can sing like that, you can try but you can't.
 "Carey" has such a cool tempo.
 It's kind of an 'up' song when so much of that record is a 'down'.
-I just feel like it captured a moment of her life that was so fresh, and so fun.
+I just feel like it just captured a moment of her life that was so fresh, and so fun.
 It's funny, because Blue is so stereotypical - it's a famous album or whatever, but it's famous for a reason.
-When I was on tour last, all I listened to was Blue and Kendrick Lamar's record Good Kid, Maad City.
+When I was on tour last, all I listened to were Blue and Kendrick Lamar's record Good Kid, Maad City.
 I liked listening to them back to back.
-They represent complete opposites on the musical spectrum in a lot of ways, but they're both so beautiful and well made and well crafted.
+They represent complete opposites on the musical spectrum in a lot of ways, but they're both so beautiful and well-made and well-crafted.
 But "Carey", I probably play this one throughout my house and in my car more than anyone else.
 It's really groovy and minimal in a lot of cool ways.
 It gives you so much with so little.
-BLUE BLUE, 1971

-ASHTIBUNYAN: The first time I heard Joni play, I recall a borrowed cottage in the Lake District - winter 1968.
+8 BLUE Blue, 1971 VASHTIBUNYAN: The first time I heard Joni play, I recall a borrowed cottage in the Lake District - winter 1968.
 The room with the TV in it had no heating.
-Wrapped in coat, jumpers and scarves, I watched a speckly black-and-white image of a young woman at a piano - playing a song that made me forget being cold.
+Wrapped in coat, jumpers and scarves, I watched a speckly black and white image of a young woman at a piano - playing a song that made me forget being cold.
 I was overcome with admiration for her being able to play and sing alone in front of an audience.
 I don't remember the song - I only know it was as heartbreakingly beautiful as she was and that I have carried that image with me always, like an old photograph.
 And so now I choose a piano-led song of hers from 1970 - which was probably when I next heard her.
-"Blue"... how well it conveys to me an era - and an LA canyon culture - one that I didn't ever know, but which I feel I can hear so clear through the words of this song.
+"Blue" ... how well it conveys to me an era - and an LA canyon culture - one that I didn't ever know but which I feel I can hear so clear through the words of this song.
 She moved on into jazzy styles I had less feeling for at the time, which only goes to underline the courage with which she left her - in her label's opinion - more commercial songs behind.
 She never gave up doing what she wanted to do.
-But when I hear her voice - from whichever decade - it is with an immediate recognition.
-Many may try to imitate her, but what is the point?
-It seems to me that to try to sound like someone else is no real compliment, but a waste of a musical talent that could be going its own way.
+But when I hear her voice - from whichever decade it is with an immediate recognition.
+Many may try to imitate her but what is the point?
+It seems to me that to try to sound like someone else is no real compliment but a waste of a musical talent that could be going its own way.
 Own way - that would be much more like her.
-"Joni managed through personal experiences to embody the pulse of the times" CALIFORNIA
+9 CALIFORNIA Blue, 1971